Shedou/Installer-SH/README.md

 ## Features of Installer-SH:

-* Ease of use: Installer-SH does not require root rights to install programs, just confirm the installation several times to install the application.
+* Ease of use: Installing programs using Installer-SH does not require root privileges by default.
+Root privileges may be required when installing software in system mode for all users.

 * Reliability and autonomy: The installation package is designed for autonomous installation of applications, which means it is suitable for use on computers without Internet access.